Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has an application that is running on an EC2 instance in one Availability Zone.
 A SysOps Administrator has been tasked with making the application highly available.
 The Administrator created a launch configuration from the running EC2 instance.
 The Administrator also properly configured a load balancer.
 What step should the Administrator complete next to make the application highly available?

 - [ ] Create an Auto Scaling group by using the launch configuration across at least `2` Availability Zones with a minimum size of `1`, desired capacity of `1`, and a maximum size of `1`.
-- [x] Create an Auto Scaling group by using the launch configuration across at least `3` Availability Zones with a minimum size of `2`, desired capacity of `2`, and a maximum of `2`.
+- [x] Create an Auto Scaling group by using the launch configuration across at least `3` Availability Zones with a minimum size of `2`, desired capacity of `2`, and a maximum size of `2`.
 - [ ] Create an Auto Scaling group by using the launch configuration across at least `2` regions with a minimum size of `1`, desired capacity of `1`, and a maximum size of `1`.
 - [ ] Create an Auto Scaling group by using the launch configuration across at least `3` regions with a minimum size of `2`, desired capacity of `2`, and a maximum size of `2`.